aleshaleksey/fansys23/skills.md

     - Identify supernatural effect: [16 + MP dice used to create it]
     - Identify spell being cast [12 + MP dice used to create it]
     - Identify magical constructs or summoned creature: [4 + Total dice / 2].
-    - If the item is a single use item and the roll fails by 5 or more, the item is destroyed in the process.an assign [MP + 2] to successfully counter the effect.
   - **Dungeoneering**: A collection of esoteric fields dealing with dangerous places such as labyrinths, monster lairs and disaster zones.
-It includes knowledge of things like creatures dwell in such places, typical hazards and resources, likely locations of trap/treasure zones and core zones, and general dungeon trivia.
+It includes knowledge of things like which creatures dwell in such places, typical hazards and resources, likely locations of trap/treasure zones and core zones, and general dungeon trivia.
 Thresholds are as follows:
     - Identify monstrous creature or construct: [4 + Total dice / 2]
       - Special: for every 4 points over the identification threshold, the character gains an extra piece of information about the creature.
     - Identify hazard: [terrain + weather] or [threshold of creation].